Scaffolds and Generalized Integral Galois Module Structure: -scaffolds

-If $L/K$ is a Galois extension not necessarily satisfying the conclusion of the Hasse-Arf Theorem, then its upper ramification breaks $u_1, \ldots, u_n$ need not be integers.
-In this case, the condition $\eua(b')=p^n-1$ is equivalent to $b' \equiv b_n-p^n u_n \bmod p^n$.
+If $L/K$ is a Galois extension not necessarily satisfying the conclusion of the Hasse-Arf Theorem, then the $u_i$ need not be integers.
+In this case, the condition $\eua(b)=p^n-1$ is equivalent to $b \equiv b_n-p^n u_n \pmod{p^n}$.
 Thus Proposition \ref{NBT} agrees with the valuation criterion for a normal basis generator in \cite{elder:cor-criterion}. \end{remark}